Hook Your Readers With an Attention-Grabbing Introduction

 Journalists craft leads.
 Fiction writers grapple with first sentences.

-But in thought leadership, the "rules" for those first few words (or paragraphs) of your article are anything but black and white.
+But for thought leadership content, the "rules" for those first few words (or paragraphs) of your article are anything but black and white.

 An article about key industry trends might start out very differently than one about business lessons from your father, for example — yet both could be great thought leadership articles.